 Santa Cruz County Code does require connection to a public sewer if it is technically and legally feasible, instead of installing a new or replacement OWTS, if the parcel is within 200 feet of a sewer line.
-Public sewer district boundaries and sewer lines are mapped on the GIS and the designer will check the maps before they prepare an application for an OWTS in the vicinity of a sewer system (Figure 3-2).
+Public sewer district boundaries and sewer lines are mapped on the GIS and the designer will check the maps before they prepare an application for an OWTS in the vicinity of a sewer system (Figure 3-3).

 There are areas that are being considered for extension of sewer lines, such as the Pasatiempo area.
 In these cases, a property owner may be allowed to install a system that does not fully meet standards on an interim basis as long as a County General Plan land use amendment approves a sewering project for that area and is actively moving forward.
 People are more willing to support a sewer option if they have not just installed an expensive enhanced treatment system.
-If there is a determination that the area will not be sewered, installation of enhanced treatment is required.
+If there is a determination that the area will not be sewered, installation of enhanced treatment will be required if a conventional system does not meet standards.
 This interim condition and potential requirements are recorded on the deed, pending an ultimate determination.
+Figure 3-2: Primary Sewered areas of Santa Cruz County: Grey: Municipal; Lime: Santa Cruz Sanitation District; Purple: Freedom Sanitation District; Red: Salsipuedes Sanitary District

-Figure 3-2: OWTS in Relation to Sewer Lines: Sanitation District sphere of influence (Black and white line), sewer lines (purple) and location of OWTS (green) in Aptos area.
+Figure 3-3: OWTS in Relation to Sewer Lines: Sanitation District sphere of influence (Black and white line), sewer lines (purple) and location of OWTS (green) in Aptos area.